The Information-Forcing Role of the Judge in Multidistrict Litigation

-In this article, we address one of the most controversial and current questions in federal civil procedure: What is the proper role of the judge in the settlement of mass-tort multidistrict litigation, or MDL?
+In this Article, we address one of the most controversial and current questions in federal civil procedure: What is the proper role of the judge in the settlement of mass-tort multidistrict litigation, or MDL?
 Due to the Supreme Court’s hostility to class actions, MDL proceedings have begun to dominate the federal civil docket.
-To wit, nearly half of the federal civil caseload is MDL.
-Although MDL is structurally different from a class action, the procedure replicates — and in many ways complicates — the principal-agent problems that plagued the class action.
-Like a class action, nearly all MDL cases are resolved by a comprehensive global settlement agreement, but, unlike a class action, in MDL the judge has no authority to reject a settlement agreement as unfair to the potentially thousands of parties ensnared in the litigation.
-Here, we argue that, given this limitation, the judge should act as an “information-forcing intermediary,” who reserves the right to offer a non-binding opinion about the fairness of the settlement to send an easy-to-understand signal directly to the parties about their lawyers’ performance.
+To wit, more than one third of the federal civil caseload is MDL.
+Although MDL is structurally different from a class action, the procedure replicates—and in many ways complicates—the principal-agent problems that have plagued the class action.
+Like class actions, nearly all MDL cases are resolved by a comprehensive global settlement agreement.
+But, unlike class actions, in MDL cases the judge has no authority to reject a settlement agreement as unfair to the potentially thousands of parties ensnared in the litigation.
+Here, we argue that, given this limitation, the judge should act as an “information-forcing intermediary.”
+The judge should reserve the right to offer a nonbinding opinion about the fairness of the settlement to send an easy-to-understand signal directly to the parties about their lawyers’ performance.
 Such a signal will mitigate many of the agency problems inherent to MDL and allow parties to exercise informed consent when choosing whether to accept a settlement.
-More generally, this article is a call for judges to embrace an information-forcing role at the head of consolidated MDL proceedings.
+More generally, this Article is a call for judges to embrace an information-forcing role at the head of consolidated MDL proceedings.

 Keywords: multidistrict litigation, MDL, aggregate settlement, class action, mass torts, information forcing, intermediary, aggregate litigation, quasi class action

 JEL Classification: K13, K40, K41